Have you heard of the ghost villages in the state of Uttarakhand?

 The Wise Wall Project is an initiative of Project FUEL in collaboration with RoundGlass.
 Spearheaded by Poornima Sukumar, a wall muralist, the art for the entire village was derived from the Gharwal school of painting, laced with Mughal miniature style influence.

-Here’s a glimpse into the ghost village of Saur, now resplendent with yesteryear yarns interspersed vivid hues and shades:
+Here’s a glimpse into the ghost village of Saur, now resplendent with yesteryear yarns interspersed with vivid hues and shades:

 Interestingly, as part of the project, a new font was crafted by Niteesh Yadav, who is a typography artist.
 After studying the handwriting of the remaining 12 families, he created the font using which all the life lessons were painted on the walls.